SFDO-Tooling/CumulusCI/docs/github_actions.rst

 In GitHub Actions, you can define *workflows* which run automatically in response to events in the repository.
-We're going to create an action called ``Apex Tests`` which runs whenever commits are pushed to GitHub.
+We're going to create an action called ``Apex Tests`` which runs whenever commits are pushed to a target GitHub repository.

 Workflows are defined using files in YAML format in the ``.github/workflows`` folder within the repository.
 To set up the Apex